OctopusDeploy/docs/docs/deploying-applications/variables/output-variables.md

 [FSharp Bootstrapping](https://github.com/OctopusDeploy/Calamari/tree/enhancement-fsharpscripts/source/Calamari/Integration/Scripting/FSharp)

-From a F# script, you can use the`setVariable : name:string -&gt; value:string -&gt; unit` function to collect artifacts.
+From a F# script, you can use the`setVariable : name:string -&gt; value:string -&gt; unit`Â function to collect artifacts.
 The function takes two parameters with the same purpose as the PowerShell CmdLet.

 **F#**